huaminghuangtw/Dear-Today-Me/My-True-North.md

 There is no such thing as a perfect you.
 It's all about optimization.
 And optimization is an ongoing process.
 There is always room for improvement.
 You are always a work-in-progress.
 Always seek candid feedback for self-improvement and personal growth.

 [Keep your identity small.](https://paulgraham.com/identity.html) Listen very carefully to constructive negative feedback and criticism.
 Seek for the truth.
 No ego.
 [Be humble.](https://fs.blog/david-foster-wallace-this-is-water/) Be coachable.
 When you let go of what you are, you become what you might be.
-Enjoy being wrong or looking/sounding "stupid" in a public setting.
+Enjoy being wrong or looking/sounding “stupid” in a public setting.
 Embrace that beginner's embarrassment.
 Approach everything with a beginner's mind.
 [It's always Day One.](https://www.youtube.com/watch?v=fTwXS2H_iJo&ab_channel=AmazonNews)

 Life goes on.
 You got to keep going, keep moving, keep improving, keep exploring, and keep experimenting.
 [Life can only be understood backwards, but it must be lived forwards.](https://www.goodreads.com/quotes/6812-life-can-only-be-understood-backwards-but-it-must-be)